RAMP-project/ramp-website/development.markdown

 <br>
 <br>
-<p>Already done and available in the <a href="https://github.com/RAMP-project/RAMP/tree/development">'development'</a> branch of the main RAMP repository:
+<p>Already done and available as a new <a href="https://github.com/RAMP-project/RAMP/tree/v0.4.0">v0.4.0 release</a> of the code:
 <br>
 <ul>
   <li>inputs can be defined in an Excel spreadsheet</li>